 According to our knowledge, it is particularly negative for investors if they receive the information in different formats (e.g. individual documents in paper form and the others electronically).
 For this reason, it is important that the different requirements are harmonised.
-The role model should be the new requirements of the MiFID quick fix, which provide for the priority of electronic provision.
-This is in line with the view of the European Parliament (see Q 15).
+The model should be the new requirements of the MiFID quick fix, which provide for the priority of electronic provision (see in detail in our response to Q 15).